meyernicolas/projection_extremes/README.md

 _References_

-Goix, SAbourin, Clémençon, Sparse Representation of Multivariate Extremes with Applications to Anomaly Detection, 2017 Meyer and Wintenberger, Sparse regular variation, 2019
+Goix, Sabourin, Clémençon, Sparse Representation of Multivariate Extremes with Applications to Anomaly Detection, 2017 Meyer and Wintenberger, Sparse regular variation, 2019